tacodeDev/dev-starter/content/tezos_starter_04.md

 Now OpenMinter should run under: http://localhost:3000/

 Even though NFTs are unique, we can create multiple editions of an NFT.
-You might know this from art prints or photographs that are often printed in editions, each item numbered and signed by the artist.
+You might know this from art prints or photographs that are often printed in editions, each numbered and signed by the artist.

 **Mint NFTs**
-A token contract can mint (*create*) NFTs.
+A token contract can *mint* (create) NFTs.
 In this example, we are going to use a contract to mint an edition consisting of multiple NFTs of an artwork.

-On OpenMinter the NFT token contract is called a *Collection*.
-Go ahead and first create a Collection.
+On OpenMinter the NFT token contract is a *Collection*.
+Go ahead and create a Collection on OpenMinter.
 Click on "Collection" in the top navbar, then on "New Collection" on the side bar and enter a name like "Green Square" for example.

 Now we can create our first asset in our collection, the first artwork of our edition.
 Click on "New Asset", drag an image to the screen, and click on the "Next" button.